Stackful Coroutines in WG21: A Case Study in Institutional Dynamics

 Abstract

-This paper analyzes the divergent trajectories of stackless coroutines (C++20) and stackful coroutines/fibers (still not standardized after 12+ years of proposals) through the lens of Great Founder Theory.
+This paper analyzes the divergent trajectories of stackless coroutines (C++20) and stackful coroutines/fibers (still not standardized after 12+ years of proposals) through the lens of Great Founder Theory (GFT), Samo Burja’s framework for analyzing how institutions succeed or fail based on the presence of exceptional individuals and the dynamics of power.
 We examine why a well-understood, multiply-implemented, foundational primitive with clear use cases has languished in committee while a more complex, less complete facility was standardized.
-We name the key individuals, corporations, and institutional dynamics responsible for this outcome.
-We also examine allegations—raised by committee participants who requested anonymity—that Microsoft actively worked to block or delay stackful coroutines to protect their stackless coroutine investment, and assess the evidentiary strength of this accusation.
+We identify the key individuals, corporations, and institutional dynamics that shaped this outcome, and examine structural concerns about how resource asymmetries and misaligned incentives may have influenced the process.

 2. Timeline: Parallel Tracks, Divergent Outcomes